stefanhans/golang-contexting/README.md

 has the form of two parallel bit strings of equal length.
 This pair consists of CIC-Content, an instance of the CIC-Ruleset, and CI-Mask, which is used to define the accuracy of the searched match.
-Then it is sufficient for a bitwise match of two pieces of CI, if both CIC-Contents are equal or both CI-Masks mark them as non-relevant.
+Then it is sufficient for a bitwise match of two pieces of CI if both CIC-Contents are equal or both CI-Masks mark them as non-relevant.

-The calculation of such a match between two CIs uses the following function resp. bitwise expression
+The calculation of such a match between two CIs uses the following function or bitwise expression, respectively

     match(Offer, Request) = (NOT (Offer-Content XOR Request-Content)) OR (Offer-Mask AND Request-Mask)

 Let me illustrate this with an example.
-Offer and Request are two communication roles, and location is the type of CI.
+Offer and Request are two communication roles, and Location is the type of CI.
 Offer says "I'm available for any Request with matching location (CI) to contact me" and Request says "I'm searching for any Offer with matching location (CI)".
 Both have an exact information about their location and can define a surrounding area where Offer is available respectively Request is searching.
 CIC-Content, as the encoded location, together with CI-Mask defines the surrounding area by marking bits of CIC-Content as true in any case concerning the match.
-Here the CI of Offer and Request are matching, if the location of one is in the surrounding area of the other and vice versa.
+Here the CI of Offer and Request are matching if the location of one is in the surrounding area of the other and vice versa.

 ### Contextinformation Packet (CIP)
 ![Packet](images/packet.png)
-Encoded CI is encapsulated in a datastructure named Contextinformation Packet (CIP).
+Encoded CI is encapsulated in a data structure named Contextinformation Packet (CIP).
 A CIP is divided into three parts:

  * Header Data